tue-robotics/ed_sensor_integration/ed_sensor_integration/tools/README.md

 rosrun ed_sensor_integration ed_image_saver __ns:=hero
 ```

 and once you see an image in a CV window popping up, press the space bar to save it.
-The tool will write a json and rgbd file to the current folder with a timestamp as filename.
+The tool will write a `json` and `rgbd` file to the current folder with a timestamp as filename.

-### fitter
+## fitter

-* `ed_fitter_live`: Shows RGB image stream and a visualisation to show the fitting process.
+* `ed_fitter_live`: Shows RGB image stream and a visualization to show the fitting process.
 Example usage (N.B.: use robot name as a namespace):

 ```bash
 rosrun ed_sensor_integration ed_fitter_live <worldmodel_name> <entity_id> <rgbd_topic>